-where $\mathbf{k}_{\parallel}$ and $k_{+}$ (or $k_{-}$, $k_{+}$ and $k_{-}$ representing the electron-like quasiparticle wave vector and the hole-like quasiparticle wave vector respectively) are wave vector components parallel and vertical to the interface of the N-S junction respectively, the dimensionless real number $\alpha$ is related to spin polarization $P$\cite{ChenTesanovic}, i.e. $P=\frac{\alpha^{2}}{4+\alpha^{2}}$, $e^{ik_{+}x}$ is an incident plane wave with spin up, $be^{-ik_{+}x}$ is a normal reflection wave, $a_{1}e^{(\alpha+i)k_{-}x}$ is a normal AR wave which is evanescent and spin up and $a_{2}e^{ik_{-}x}$ is an unconventional AR wave with spin down.
-The second row representing the electron with spin down part is $0$, since we can always choose the spin direction of the incident electron as the positive $s_{Z}$ direction.
-Therefore, Eq(\ref{eq:normalstate}) is without loss of generality.
-And the coefficients ($a_{1}$, $a_{2}$ and $b$) can be solved from the boundary conditions below.
+where $\mathbf{k}_{\parallel}$ and $k_{+}$ ($k_{-}$) are wave vector components parallel and vertical to the N-S junction interface, respectively.
+The subscripts $+$ and $-$ denote the electron-like and hole-like quasiparticles, respectively.
+The dimensionless real number $\alpha$ is related to spin polarization $P$ \cite{ChenTesanovic}, i.e., $P=\frac{\alpha^{2}}{4+\alpha^{2}}$. $e^{ik_{+}x}$ is a spin-up incident plane wave. $be^{-ik_{+}x}$ is a normal reflection wave. $a_{1}e^{(\alpha+i)k_{-}x}$ is a normal AR wave which is evanescent and spin up. $a_{2}e^{ik_{-}x}$ is an unconventional AR wave with spin down.
+Since we can always choose the spin direction of the incident electron as the positive $s_{Z}$ direction, the second row, which represents the electron with spin down, is $0$.
+As a result, Eq. (\ref{eq:normalstate}) has no loss of generality.
+In addition, the coefficients ($a_{1}$, $a_{2}$ and $b$) can be calculated using the boundary conditions given below.

 The wave function at the superconductor side is given by